reischle/instaperimeter/README.md

 Thus: InstaPerimeter

 # What it does at the moment:
-The lua Code checks the status of a PIR sensor (gpio2) of an esp-01 module every second In case of a state change, it connects to web server, passing a sensor ID and status.
+The lua Code checks the status of a PIR sensor (gpio2) connected to an esp-01 module every second.
+In case of a state change, it connects to web server, passing a sensor ID and status.

 On the web server (a raspberry pi in this case) this information is written to a text file.